 Education in Switzerland consists of free public schools and paid private schooling.
 American expat students can also attend bilingual, or international schools.
 Public universities in Switzerland are among the world's best, and Swiss citizens don't pay tuition for Bachelor's and Master's degrees.

-Taxes in Switzerland can be linked to the Switzerland Residence Permit Program.
-This program is a way to relocate to Switzerland from the US.
+Taxes in Switzerland can be linked to the Switzerland Residence Permit for financially independent individuals, which allows relocating to Switzerland from the US.
 Applicants pay a lump sum tax of at least ₣450,000 per year.

 Austria is one of the most livable countries in the world.
 It's also great for US expats who value privacy: Austrians are genuinely friendly, yet respectful when it comes to boundaries.